$120B In Sales For Jet Makers

-The Paris Air Show took place from the 19th of June until the 25 th of June, where the first 4 days have been used to announce orders.
+The Paris Air Show took place from the 19th of June until the 25th of June, and the first 4 days have been used to announce orders.
 In the days after, I have been splitting and verifying the data and if we include everything, we get a total of 1,483 orders, customer reveals, options and conversions valued $137.8B at list prices.
 After discounts the market value of all these orders is likely closer to $63-68B for Boeing (BA), Airbus (OTCPK:EADSF), Embraer (ERJ), ATR and Bombardier (OTCQX:BDRAF).
 There are a lot of splits that can be made and in this article, I want to make the most useful splits.

 Image courtesy – The Boeing Company